MatthiasDE/spark_standalone_docker/README.md

 # spark_standalone_docker
-Multiple-Node Standalone Spark with R and Python
+Multiple-Node Standalone Spark Container with R and Python 3 support.

+SparkR is included.
+How to use the SparkR integration can be viewed within the SparkExample.R.

+The container is based on Alpine Linux.

 ## Presumption
 * Installed Docker e.g. (Docker for Windows)